Morris Chang: Career

-Return
+During his 25-year career (1958–1983) at Texas Instruments, he rose up in the ranks to become the group vice president responsible for TI's worldwide semiconductor business.
+In the late 1970s, when TI's focus turned to calculators, digital watches and home computers, Chang felt like his career focused on semiconductors was at a dead end at TI.

+Chang left TI and later became president and chief operating officer of General Instrument Corporation (1984–1985).

+Taiwan

+In the early 1980s, while still at Texas Instruments, Chang witnessed TI's factory in Japan achieving twice the chip production yield as TI's factory in Texas.
+Observing that the staff and technicians in Japan are better qualified and had lower turnover, and failing to recruit the same caliber of staff in the United States, he concluded that future of advanced manufacturing appeared to be in Asia.

-After he left General Instrument Corporation, Sun Yun-suan, Premier of the Republic of China, recruited him to become chairman and president of the Industrial Technology Research Institute in Taiwan, where the ROC is now based having lost the mainland.
-This marked his return to the ROC, about three decades after he left during the chaotic Chinese Civil War mainly between the PRC and the ROC.
+After he left General Instrument Corporation, Sun Yun-suan, Premier of the Republic of China (ROC), recruited him to become chairman and president of the Industrial Technology Research Institute (ITRI) in Taiwan, where the ROC government is now based, having lost the mainland.
+This marked his return to the ROC, initially thought to last for a few years, three decades after he left during the chaotic Chinese Civil War mainly between the People's Republic of China and the ROC.

-As head of a government-sponsored non-profit, he was in charge of promoting industrial and technological development in Taiwan.
-Chang founded TSMC in 1987, the beginning of the period where firms increasingly saw value in outsourcing their manufacturing capabilities to Asia.
+As the head of a government-sponsored non-profit, he was in charge of promoting industrial and technological development in Taiwan.
+Chang founded TSMC in 1987 thanks to transfer of production technology and license of intellectual property from Philips in exchange for 27.6 percent equity and financing from the government's National Development Fund, Executive Yuan for 48.3 percent stake.
+This is the beginning of the period where firms increasingly saw value in outsourcing their manufacturing capabilities to Asia.
 Soon, TSMC became one of the world's most profitable chip makers.
-Chang left ITRI in 1994 and became chairman of Vanguard International Semiconductor Corporation from 1994 to 2003 while continuing to serve as chairman of TSMC.
+Chang left ITRI in 1994 and became chairman of Vanguard International Semiconductor Corporation from 1994 to 2003 while continuing as chairman of TSMC.
 In 2005, he handed TSMC's CEO position to Rick Tsai.